Top Kid Friendly Cafes In Western Sydney

 The cafe also boasts a lovely outdoor courtyard and little play area for kids, with a mini slide and a see-saw.
 It is around the corner from Jubilee Park in Parramatta for a great play for the kid's post feed.
 With a ‘for the bubs’ section on their menu, room for prams and fabulous frothy babycinos, this is a winner on our list.

 Little House Of Coffee, Penrith

-In the surrounds of the beautiful Flower Power nursery in Penrith you'll find a fun and friendly cafe with a lush garden setting called Little House of Coffee.
-The sunny outside tables are perfect on a cold winter's day and an ideal spot to sit and watch the kids play in the awesome fully fenced and charming playground.
+In the surrounds of the beautiful Flower Power nursery in Penrith, you'll find a fun and friendly cafe with a lush garden setting called Little House of Coffee.
+The sunny outside tables are an ideal spot to sit and watch the kids play in the charming fenced playground.

 Where?
 1794-1802 The Northern Road, Orchard Hills NSW 2748

 Located in picturesque Burwood Park, The Picnic Burwood provides the perfect tranquil setting to unwind whilst the kids have a play in the fantastic fenced playground.

 The cafe serves up delicious breakfast till 12pm including Mums Omelette packed with protein to keep mums’ energy levels up, or the wholesome Nourish Bowl filled with baked cauliflower, zaatar carrots, beetroot hummus and loads of other colourful goodness.
 There is also your more traditional eggs your way on offer.